hpahama/Math280_hw1/Task2.md

 # Applied Homework Assignment 1: A First Look at Principal Component Analysis

 ## TASK 2:
-Using guess and check, find a unit vector ⃗v that points in a direction close to the direction of maximum variation of your scatterplot from problem 1.
+Using guess and check, find a unit vector 'v' that points in a direction close to the direction of maximum variation of your scatterplot from problem 1.
 Using Python, find the total variability of your dataset in the direction of ⃗v using the Python code sum(np.dot(dataset[[’variable1’,’variable2’]],vector)).
 Check that you’ve found a good unit vector ⃗v by trying three other unit vectors and verifying that your vector has a larger total variation.
 Report your findings.

 ### Step 1: Import Libraries and Load Data
 Start by importing the necessary libraries and reading the data from the CSV file.